Ipgnosis/tic_tac_toe/README.md

 ## Success metric:

-The metric for success is that, after training, the win rate of the trained agent exceeds:
+The metric for success is that, after training, the agent:
-1. The success rate of random play (see below)
+1. Significantly exceeds the success rate of random play (see above)
-2. The win rate of a reasonably adept human (i.e. consistenty beat a human)
+2. Can outperform a reasonably adept human

 For example, the 'Nought' agent ('O'), should consistently exceed the random win rate (~28.9%) against a human player playing as Agent 'X'.